How do hackers hack a bank account and how to protect themselves?

 Another method widely used by hackers is phishing.
 Indeed, hackers are becoming more adept at tricking people into clicking on their links as the public becomes increasingly savvy about phishing tactics.

-The goal of phishing is to hack into people's bank accounts and steal their information.
+The goal of phishing is to hack into individuals' bank accounts and steal their information.
 The most devastating aspect of this hack is thatit is more difficult to detect it.
 Indeed, the hacker can even show your first name in the email sent.

 How to defend against phishing?